Skip to main content

 • Do not download any programs (e.g. AnyDesk) onto your computer, if told to do so by an investor.
 Remote Desktop Access Scams are extremely common.

-• Before you invest, do your homework and maybe ask an expert for advice.
+• Before you invest, do your homework and ask an expert for advice if you are unsure.

 • Check whether the investment company is registered:

-• The Isle of Man Financial Services Authority (FSA) has a searchable list of registered entities on the Island (Crypto-investment firms on the Isle of Man aren’t currently regulated but should be registered with the IoM FSA for anti-money laundering oversight.)
+• The Isle of Man Financial Services Authority (FSA) has a searchable list of registered entities on the Island (While crypto-investment firms on the Isle of Man aren’t currently regulated they should be registered with the IoM FSA for anti-money laundering oversight).

 Useful Contacts